pgexperts/handyrep/docs/setup.rst

 poll_interval
     Number of seconds between polling all of the servers.

-verify_interval
+verify_frequency
-    Number of sections between running a full verify on all servers.
+    Do a full verify after this number of polling cycles.

 fail_retries
     If polling or other connections to a server fails, how many times should HandyRep keep trying to connect before declaring failure?